PNC Grow Up Great with Science Early childhod Science Learning

 Grow Up Great with Science @ California University of Pennsylvania

 California University of Pennsylvania is proud to be the recipient of a PNC Bank Foundation Grow Up Great with Science Grant.
-This project provides professional development support to early childhood teachers across the southwestern Pennsylvania region, focusing with headstart teachers and teacher's aides in Fayette County.
-The project supports headstart children and families through supporting the development of school readiness skills using low-cost science activities.
-The project consists of four partners working together for the benefit of headstart children, their families and teachers.
+This project provided professional development support to early childhood teachers across the southwestern Pennsylvania region, focusing on headstart teachers and teacher's aides in Fayette County.
+The project supported headstart children and families through the development of school readiness skills using low-cost science activities.
+The project consists of four partners working together for the benefit of headstart children, their families and their teachers.

 Early childhood science learning should: